jazzdotdev/jazz/Readme.md

 #### What is a terminal?

 If you haven't heard of a terminal before, here's a [1 min intro to what is a terminal window](https://www.youtube.com/watch?v=zw7Nd67_aFw).
-On Windows, Android, and MacOS, we've tested with these tools that make a very nice user experience.
+On Windows, Android, and MacOS, we've tested with these tools that make a very nice user experience:

 Windows: install [Cmder](http://cmder.net/) Full.